-The Company continues to explore the Mesquite-Imperial-Picacho district ("District") to discover new oxide gold deposits.
-Programs are ongoing to generate drill targets and complete mapping across the 28-kilometer District trend.
+The Company continued to explore the Mesquite-Imperial-Picacho district ("District") in Q2 to discover new oxide gold deposits.
+Programs were designed to generate drill targets and complete mapping across the 28-kilometer District trend.
 2020 and 2021 geophysical and geochemistry work successfully proved the "fingerprinting" target strategy for making new discoveries in the District and generated multiple high priority drill targets.
-Work continued through 2021 with additional mapping, sampling and field programs including a satellite alteration survey.
-Multiple new drill targets were defined with additional results pending.
-Work is ongoing and includes: person-portable drilling, additional hand sampling and field mapping to further define existing targets in anticipation of submitting additional drill permit applications in 2022.
+Work continued through Q2 2022 with additional mapping, sampling and person-portable "backpack" drilling.

-The Company is engaging with the BLM to permit drilling to make new discoveries at the Mesquite-Imperial-Picacho district ("Regional Exploration Drilling") and to advance the existing Imperial gold deposit ("Imperial Zone") toward feasibility and mine permitting ("Imperial Zone Drilling").
+The Company is engaging with the BLM to permit drilling to make new discoveries at the Mesquite-Imperial-Picacho district ("Regional Exploration Drilling") and to advance the existing Imperial Zone toward feasibility and mine permitting ("Imperial Zone Drilling").
+KORE has separated permitting of Imperial Zone Drilling and Regional Exploration Drilling.
+The objective of this shift in strategy is to streamline permitting of Regional Exploration Drilling, while continuing on a separate, parallel path for permitting the Imperial Zone Drilling, which is independent from, and subject to different regulatory and technical requirements from Regional Exploration Drilling.

 The Company continues to work with the BLM to determine the path forward for Imperial Zone Drilling which is intended to grow the current resource, develop a geology model and deliver samples for metallurgical and geotechnical testing.
-KORE has separated Imperial Zone Drilling and Regional Exploration Drilling.
-The objective of this shift in strategy is to streamline permitting of Regional Exploration Drilling, while continuing on a separate, parallel path for permitting the Imperial Zone Drilling, which is independent from, and subject to different regulatory and technical requirements from Regional Exploration Drilling.

 The current Regional Exploration Drilling permit application includes exploration targets immediately east of the Mesquite Gold Mine (owned by Equinox Gold) - Mesquite East - and targets immediately west of the Imperial Project - Ogilvy.
 Permitting the Regional Exploration Drilling locations will leverage the already completed biological resource assessment and other work completed to-date at Mesquite East and Ogilvy.
-Cultural surveys are underway to complete the studies required for the Environmental Assessment report which will be completed by independent consultants working for the BLM.
-The earliest a permit could be expected is late 2022 but public review of an Environmental Assessment can take up to 12 months.
+Cultural surveys to complete the studies required for the Environmental Assessment report which will be completed by independent consultants working for the BLM were halted until the fall due to heat conditions.
+The earliest a permit could be expected is now 2023.
 KORE intends to mobilize drilling to the targets as soon as a permit is received.

-KORE is continuing to work closely with BLM to determine the appropriate path forward for progressing Imperial Zone Drilling permitting.
+KORE has submitted the Imperial Zone Plan of Operations to the BLM and is continuing to work closely with BLM to determine the appropriate path forward for progressing Imperial Zone MVE and drill permitting.
 (See "Risk Factors").